 - Saute the onions till translucent.
 Don’t brown them.

 - Add the chopped tomatoes and mix them well.

 - Bhuno (saute) the tomatoes stirring often, till the oil starts separating from the mixture.
 The tomatoes should become pulpy, soft and oil should release from the masala mixture.

 - Now add the red chilli powder.
 Stir and mix well.

 - Stir and mix the chopped baingan very well with the onion-tomato masala mixture.

 - Season with salt.
-Stirring often saute for some 4 to 5 minutes more.
+Stirring often salutes for some 4 to 5 minutes more.

-- Finally stir in the coriander leaves or garnish it with them.
+- Finally, stir in the coriander leaves or garnish with them.
 Serve baingan bharta with phulkas, rotis or chapatis.
 It goes well even with bread, toasted or grilled bread and plain rice or jeera rice.